MQ-software-carpentry/2018-07-03-resbaz-python-advanced/index.md

   </div>
 </div> {% comment %} End of 'editor' section. {% endcomment %}

-<div id="python"> {% comment %} Start of 'Python' section.
+<div id="python"> {% comment %} Start of 'pytest' section.
 Remove the third paragraph if
            the workshop will teach Python using something other than the Jupyter notebook.
            Details at https://jupyter-notebook.readthedocs.io/en/stable/notebook.html#browser-compatibility {% endcomment %}